 First of all, how exactly does unemployment work?
 Well, it varies by state, but generally you'll only be able to claim unemployment benefits if you have been working and then lost your job.

 After you lose your job, you can call your state’s unemployment office or go to its website to find out how to apply.
 You may then be contacted by a person from the agency to make sure that you qualify.

 You’ll need to regularly file an unemployment claim and prove you’re still looking for work to continue receiving the benefits.
 Whether you find work or not, those benefits will run out in a matter of months.
 The standard length that unemployment benefits will last is 26 weeks, though some states have cut down that time, and states as well as the federal government can extend the time period during an economic downturn.

 Were you fired for misconduct?

 Losing your job due to layoffs is a common instance under which people will apply for unemployment, but it’s not the only one.

-“Each state’s laws are different,” advised employment lawyer Bryan Wood, “but generally speaking, unemployment compensation is more like an insurance benefit for anyone who has worked in the past and wants to work, but can’t keep the job they have or find a new one.
-In most states, unemployment benefits are available after any job loss not due to employee’s own misconduct, not just failing to meet performance standards.”
+“Each state's laws are different,” advised employment lawyer Bryan Wood, “but generally speaking, unemployment compensation is more like an insurance benefit for anyone who has worked in the past and wants to work, but can't keep the job they have or find a new one.
+In most states, unemployment benefits are available after any job loss not due to an employee's own misconduct or failing to meet performance standards.”

 But what exactly does misconduct mean, here?